 ” Overall, our customers averted an average of 1 risk incident every week. “

 A risk incident is a situation that when left unattended, can lead to heatstroke/frostbite in dogs that may prove fatal.
 According to our data, during every travel week, there is a 1 in 4 chance of your dog or cat facing a risk incident involving inhospitable temperatures while in your RV unit.
 Although temperatures in an RV do not rise quite as quickly as in a closed car, a loss of power or an air conditioner that stops working can quickly become deadly.

 Best Practices for Setting Up Your Pet Monitor Alerts

 Because conditions can change rapidly, the Pet Monitor allows you to create alerts to let you know if there is any temperature excursion or if your RV loses power.
-The unit is continually monitoring the temperature in real-time, as well as the humidity, the heat index, and the device’s location*.
+The unit is continually monitoring the temperature in real-time, as well as the humidity, the heat index, and the device’s location, and Geofence.

 Using the Waggle Pet App, set the maximum temperature alert close to the temperature at which you typically keep your RV.
 It is best to catch a change in temperature early to allow time to return to your camper to tend to your pet.

 For example, if you keep your RV at 75 degrees, set up an alert if the temperature reaches 70 degrees, with the assumption that by the time you return to your camper, it may be higher than that.